AngleProtocol/angle-docs/README.md

 ### 🏅 Over-Collateralized, Decentralized, and Capital-Efficient Stablecoin Protocol

 Angle is the first over-collateralized, decentralized and capital-efficient stablecoin protocol.
-It offers full convertibility between stable assets and collateral at oracle value: with 1 of collateral, you get 1 of stablecoin and conversely.
+It offers full convertibility between stable assets and collateral at oracle value: you can swap 1 of collateral against 1 of stablecoin and conversely.

 This makes the protocol both capital efficient and highly liquid.